Myths of Karnavedha

-The Katyayana sutra says that the father of the child should perform the "Karnavedha" ceremony, but nothing is said about the person who will bore the ears.
-As per "Susruta", a surgeon has to pierce the ears.
+The ‘Katyayana Sutra’ says that the father of the child should perform the "Karnavedha" ceremony, but nothing is said about the person who will bore the ears.
+As per "Sushruta", a surgeon has to pierce the ears.
 But "Sripati", a medieval writer prescribes for a professional needle maker or a goldsmith to do the job of piercing.
-But "Susruta" seems to be more reasonable in this regard.
+But "Sushruta" seems to be more reasonable in this regard.

 For a boy child the first ear pierced is the right ear and for a girl child the first ear pierced is the left ear.
 Then oil is applied to the ears with cotton.
 Then the goldsmith or surgeon puts a wire in the holes of piercing so that it does not fill up.
-A medicine is then applied on the holes so that it does not get rotted and cures in advance.
+A medicine is applied on the holes so that it does not get rotted and cures in advance.
 Thus the ceremony comes to an end.